iamtakingiteasy/se-torchapi-ds-docker/README.md

 A wine64 / archlinux-based dockerization of [TorchAPI](https://github.com/TorchAPI/Torch) [Space Engineers](https://www.spaceengineersgame.com) dedicated server.

-It used win64 wineprefix with all required .net 4.6.1 packages installed with winetricks.
+It uses win64 wineprefix with all required .net 4.6.1 packages installed with winetricks.

 Sadly, as usual with windows software, this one is heavily tied to GUI.